 Check the Campground Wiring

-Here is a diagram of the possible outlets you might find at a campground.
+Here is a diagram of a campground’s wiring and the possible outlets you might find:

 After checking the outlet box on the pedestal, you should check the connecting power cord for any damage or wear.